 There are opportunities to volunteer with nonprofits throughout the year, but we have several coming up this Spring.
-Check out the volunteer opportunities below or ping Gillian Cook at email@example.com, if you want to let us know what projects most interest you.
+Check out the volunteer opportunities below or ping Isaac Wagnitz at email@example.com, if you want to let us know what projects most interest you.

 501 Commons is seeking volunteer consultants to participate in its Catalyst for Fundraising Success cohort learning program.
 Catalyst helps nonprofits maximize internal systems that support fundraising success by aligning board and staff around fundraising goals.
 Each consultant will be assigned to a local nonprofit organization to help it assess current challenges, identify key limitations, create a development plan and produce a compelling case statement for increased fundraising success.
 Visit our website for more program details.